 When I worked as a journalist, I always felt that the way PR was ‘done’ was wrong.
-In the rare moments that I was sober, I figured that PRs tend to make the worst PRs, and that journalists make the best PRs, as they understand the media and know what a story is.
+I figured that PRs tend to make the worst PRs, and that journalists make the best PRs, as they understand the media and know what a story is.
 So like most areas in my life, without knowing what the hell I was doing I started up my own PR agency.
 Quite to my surprise, it worked.
-Well when I say it worked I mean we’re still solvent and the cops haven't kicked our doors off (yet).
+Well when I say it worked I mean we’re still solvent and have an ever-growing roster of great clients.

 Unfortunately I share my name with margarine.
 I’ve decided to carry on this ridiculousness and call my future children Clover, Anchor and Lurpak (unsalted).
 So we are one big, happy, buttery family.